What is an emergency fund?

-Over time, increase the amount you’re contributing to your emergency fund by 1 percent or a specific dollar amount.
-You might not even notice a small increase in savings missing from your checking account.
-Do this regularly until you’ve reached your savings goal.
+Over time, increase the amount you’re contributing to your emergency fund by 1 percent or a specific dollar amount, until you’ve reached your savings goal.
 Increasing the amount in increments will help to make changes to your checking account balance appear less noticeable.

 5. Save unexpected income

 At least a part of any windfall that you receive should be used to fund an emergency fund, unless you already have a sufficient one established.
 Unexpected money can come in the form of a tax refund, bonus, cash gift, inheritance, or winning a contest or the lottery.

 6. Keep saving after reaching your goal